 It is clear that there are certain laws and special state initiatives which are available to the victim.
 However, their implementation is fragile.
 But as responsible citizens, it is essential that we are aware of our rights because once an official recognizes that you are well versed with your rights, they are more likely to fulfill their responsibilities effectively.

 However some awareness and a grave situation can be avoided.
 You can learn a lot more about sexual harassment prevention by taking up with course.
-If you want to know about what to do in such awkward situation at workplace then sign up for this course here which is designed by National University of Juridical Sciences.

 Lastly, always remember that such offenders count on the silence of their victims to get away with their heinous crimes, so do not be ashamed or afraid.
 They are the ones guilty of committing a heinous act and you’re completely innocent.
 So do not be afraid be speak up and do seek help, especially from your family and friends.